adrian154/blog/blogposts/mcmap.md

 The US is quite Minecraft server-dense, with over one server per 10,000 people.
 However, Germany ends up taking the prize for most Minecraft servers per capita, with a whopping four servers for every 10,000 people.
 This is probably thanks to cheap hosting offerings from companies like [Hetzner](https://www.hetzner.com/).

-## Server Softwares
+## Server Distributions

 The ping response includes a "version" field, which can be used to determine what software a server is running.
 There's a problem, though: you can use plugins to display a custom version in place of the default version message, resulting in thousands of unique "versions" being recorded.
-I had to manually go through and remove all of these without discarding any legitimate version strings.
+I had to manually go through and remove all of these while taking care to not discard any legitimate version strings.
 In the process, I discovered dozens of obscure server softwares that I had no idea existed (mostly shitty Spigot forks), and learned how to say "maintenance" in at least five languages.
-Anyways, here's an approximate view of the distribution:
+Anyways, here's a look at the most common servers:

 <figure style="max-width: 1898px">
     <img src="resources/mcmap/versions-chart.png" alt="versions chart">
     <figcaption>Click the image to enlarge it.</figcaption>
 </figure>

+I also matched the strings for certain keywords to identify which specific server "brands" were most common.

 I also compared the popularity of different server software "brands".